cloud-gov/cg-site/_docs/management/leveraging-authentication.md

 sidenav: true
 redirect_from:
     - /docs/apps/leveraging-authenication/
-title: Leveraging cloud.gov authentication
+title: Leveraging Cloud.gov authentication
 ---

-cloud.gov uses Cloud Foundry's [User Account and Authentication (UAA) server](https://docs.cloudfoundry.org/concepts/architecture/uaa.html) to provide identity management capabilities for the cloud.gov platform.
+Cloud.gov uses Cloud Foundry's [User Account and Authentication (UAA) server](https://docs.cloudfoundry.org/concepts/architecture/uaa.html) to provide identity management capabilities for the Cloud.gov platform.

-App developers can leverage cloud.gov's UAA instance as a backend that brokers authentication with [supported identity providers]({{ site.baseurl }}{% link _docs/getting-started/accounts.md %}#get-access-to-cloudgov) (currently EPA, FDIC, GSA, NSF, and a cloud.gov provider that supports other agencies).
-You can use cloud.gov's authentication brokering if the users that you need to authenticate in your application are federal employees and contractors who can use those authentication methods.
+App developers can leverage Cloud.gov's UAA instance as a backend that brokers authentication with [supported identity providers]({{ site.baseurl }}{% link _docs/getting-started/accounts.md %}#get-access-to-cloudgov) (currently EPA, FDIC, GSA, NSF, and a Cloud.gov provider that supports other agencies).
+You can use Cloud.gov's authentication brokering if the users that you need to authenticate in your application are federal employees and contractors who can use those authentication methods.

 This service handles only authentication, not authorization -- it's up to your application to manage what they can access within the application.
-Once you set it up, you can direct your users to the [list of ways to get cloud.gov access]({{ site.baseurl }}{% link _docs/getting-started/accounts.md %}#get-access-to-cloudgov); they don't need any org or space roles, they just need to be able to log into cloud.gov.
+Once you set it up, you can direct your users to the [list of ways to get Cloud.gov access]({{ site.baseurl }}{% link _docs/getting-started/accounts.md %}#get-access-to-cloudgov); they don't need any org or space roles, they just need to be able to log into Cloud.gov.

-## Using cloud.gov authentication
+## Using Cloud.gov authentication

 ### Register your application instances

-You will first need to register all instances (such as dev, staging, and production) with cloud.gov's UAA.
-To register your instance, use the [cloud.gov identity provider]({{ site.baseurl }}{% link _docs/services/cloud-gov-identity-provider.md %}) service.
+You will first need to register all instances (such as dev, staging, and production) with Cloud.gov's UAA.
+To register your instance, use the [Cloud.gov identity provider]({{ site.baseurl }}{% link _docs/services/cloud-gov-identity-provider.md %}) service.

 ### Integrate with your application

 UAA handles authentication according to the [OpenID Connect](http://openid.net/connect/) specification, which is "a simple identity layer on top of the OAuth 2.0 protocol."

-There are two important cloud.gov URLs you will need to use:
+There are two important Cloud.gov URLs you will need to use:
 - `https://login.fr.cloud.gov/oauth/authorize`, which is where you will direct the user to login with their agency credentials
 - `https://uaa.fr.cloud.gov/oauth/token`, which is where you will exchange auth codes for auth tokens